hausen8/cold-end/README.md

 **NOTE:** If momentary switches are defined, https://github.com/thomasfredericks/Bounce2 library is required.

-**NOTE:** If spit mode at times does not start or any of your switches seem to not work properly, it is most likely that they are bouncing.
+**NOTE:** If spit mode at times does not start or any of your switches seem to work not properly, it is most likely that they are bouncing.
 In this case, increase "switch_debounce" slightly.

 **HISTORY:**

+- v1.9: Added support for 16x2 and 16x4 LCD panel with I2C adaptor.
+Added function to drain coolant system with fast mode button (reversed flow direction when coolant is set to 0)

 - v1.8: Air switch input can now be used for external mist control.
-This can be achieved either with a relais, an external switch or directly with a 24V output pin from a MESA card when the ColdEND controller is connected to the same 24V power source.
+This can be achieved either with a relais, an external switch or directly with a 24V output pin from a MESA card when the ColdEND controller is connected to the same 24V power source

-- v1.7: Added support for 2x HT16K33 7 segment LED displays.
+- v1.7: Added support for 2x HT16K33 7-segment LED displays.
 Ready for new ColdEND PUMPBoard PRO

 - v1.6: Fixed spit mode can't be interrupted by switch

 - v1.5: Added choice between normal switches and momentary switches.
         When coolant is set below 1.1 ml/h, pump will now be stopped and coolant valve closed which makes air button obsolet.
-Fixed bouncing relais when powering on.
+Fixed bouncing relais when powering on

 - v1.4: Minor fixes